Which Authority Grain Free Dry Recipes Get

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical dry dog food.

 Even when you consider the protein-boosting effect of the dried peas and flaxseed meal, this looks like the profile of a kibble containing at least a moderate amount of meat.

-Authority Grain Free dry dog food is a plant-based kibble using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 4 stars.
+Authority Grain Free is a plant-based dry dog food using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 4 stars.